 Communities of color are particularly likely to deal with the harmful environmental effects of these practices.
 But when there’s money to be made you can bet that these corporations will do whatever it takes, often at the expense of marginalized communities.

 Horizontal Integration: Refers to expanding control at the same level across the supply chain.
-Ever walk through a grocery store isle and marvel at the hundreds of colorful cereal boxes?
+Ever walk through a grocery store aisle and marvel at the hundreds of colorful cereal boxes?
 According to the most recent data published by Dr. Mary Hendrickson and her team in “The Food System: Concentration and Its Impacts” 83% of the cereal you see is owned by only 3 companies.
 This is horizontal integration.

 A great example of this is the Heinz and Kraft Foods merger, where this food and beverage company now owns over 200 household food brands as of 2020.